A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

-We should note that V1974 Cyg was identified as a neon nova \citep[e.g.,][for neon abundance]{sho97sa, van05ss}.
-In Figure \ref{opt_gamma_ray_abs_magnitudes_v1668_cyg}b, we used a CNO-rich composition (from our template models in Figure \ref{light_curve_combine_x45z02c15o20_absmag}) instead of a neon-rich composition because enrichment of neon with unchanged hydrogen and CNO mass fractions affects the nova light curves very little in our model light curves.
+We should note that V1974 Cyg was identified as a neon nova \citep[e.g.,][for the neon abundance]{sho97sa, van05ss}.
+In Figure \ref{opt_gamma_ray_abs_magnitudes_v1668_cyg}b, we used a CNO-rich composition (from our template models in Figure \ref{light_curve_combine_x45z02c15o20_absmag}) instead of a neon-rich composition because the enrichment of neon with unchanged hydrogen and CNO mass fractions affects the nova light curves very little in our model light curves.
 This can be justified by the result that neon is not relevant to either nuclear burning (the CNO cycle) or the opacity \citep[see][for more detail]{hac16k}.

-\subsubsection{absorption/emission line systems in V1974 Cyg}
+\subsubsection{Absorption/Emission Line Systems in V1974 Cyg}

 Our 0.98 $M_\sun$ WD model reasonably reproduced the $V$ (as well as UV 1455\AA\ and soft X-ray) light curve \citep[see][for more details]{hac16k}.
 However, the velocities of absorption/emission line systems are largely different from the observation.
-We summarize the model vs observation as follows.
-Principal system: 240 vs 800 km s$^{-1}$ just at post-maximum, 400 vs 1750 km s$^{-1}$ at $\sim 60$ days after maximum.
-Diffuse enhanced system: 240 vs 1500 km s$^{-1}$ just at post-maximum, 580 vs 2900 km s$^{-1}$ at $\sim 60$ days after maximum.
-The observed velocities, which are taken from \citet{cho97gp} and \citet{cas04lr}, are four times larger than those in our model.
+We summarize the model versus observation as follows.
+Principal system: 240 versus 800 km s$^{-1}$ just at post-maximum, 400 versus 1750 km s$^{-1}$ at $\sim 60$ days after maximum.
+Diffuse enhanced system: 240 versus 1500 km s$^{-1}$ just at post-maximum, 580 versus 2900 km s$^{-1}$ at $\sim 60$ days after maximum.
+The observed velocities, which are taken from \citet{cho97gp} and \citet{cas04lr}, are 4 times larger than those in our model.

-If our interpretation of $v_{\rm shock}= v_{\rm p}$ and $v_{\rm wind}= v_{\rm d}$ is correct, our steady-state wind model lacks some additional acceleration mechanisms inside or outside the photosphere.\footnote{ Note that revised opacity tables (OPAL or OP in the 1990s) drastically changed nova calculations and obtained expansion velocities are multiplied.} In what follows, we adopt $v_{\rm shock}= v_{\rm p}$ and $v_{\rm wind}= v_{\rm d}$ and discuss the energy and temperature of high energy emissions.
+If our interpretation of $v_{\rm shock}= v_{\rm p}$ and $v_{\rm wind}= v_{\rm d}$ is correct, our steady-state wind model lacks some additional acceleration mechanisms inside or outside the photosphere.\footnote{ Note that the revised opacity tables (OPAL or OP in the 1990s) drastically changed nova calculations, and the obtained expansion velocities are multiplied.} In what follows, we adopt $v_{\rm shock}= v_{\rm p}$ and $v_{\rm wind}= v_{\rm d}$ and discuss the energy and temperature of high-energy emissions.

-\subsubsection{hard X-ray emission in V1974 Cyg}
+\subsubsection{Hard X-Ray Emission in V1974 Cyg}